Marinduque Beaches: Your Ultimate Island Escape Guide

 Poctoy White Beach (Torrijos)

-Located in the municipality of Torrijos, Poctoy White Beach is one of the most accessible and well-known beaches on the main island of Marinduque.
-Its fine, off-white sand stretches for over a kilometer, gently sloping into calm, clear waters that are perfect for swimming, especially for families with children.
+Located in the municipality of Torrijos, Poctoy White Beach is one of the most accessible and well‑known beaches on the main island of Marinduque.
+Its fine, off‑white sand stretches for about a kilometer, gently sloping into calm, clear waters that are perfect for swimming, especially for families with children.

 Other Notable Coastal Spots